isene/RTFM/README.md

 RTFM is a two-pane file manager.
 You navigate in the left pane and the content of the selected item (directory or file) is shown in the right pane.
-The right pane is also used to show information such as the currently tagged items, your (book)marks, output from commands, etc. You can run any command in the bottom "command line" and have the output presented in the right pane.
+The right pane is also used to show information such as the currently tagged items, your (book)marks, output from commands, etc.

+You can run any command in the bottom "command line" and have the output presented in the right pane.
+Use LEFT and RIGHT keys to go back and forth on the command line, HOME to beginning of line, END to end of line, Backspace or Ctrl-h to delete previous character, Ctrl-w to delete previous word, TAB to complete directories and file names and ENTER to issue the command, while Ctrl-u deletes the line.
+Issuing ENTER on a blank line has no effect.

 In order to run RTFM (without generating [a bunch of warnings](https://github.com/isene/RTFM/issues/1)), you need to do a `gem